Learn German With Songs with these 23 Classic Song Recommendations (Full Translations Included!)

 Das kann ich gut verstehen

-You want to have me
+You want me

-I must say
+I gotta say

-I can understand that well
+I can totally understand that

 Küssen Verboten (“Kissing Forbidden”) is a playful pop anthem by the German group Die Prinzen.
 The narrator loves the admiration he gets – gifts, chores done, endless compliments – yet he refuses the one thing every admirer really wants: a kiss.
 From childhood crushes waving cheese sandwiches to friends who appear in his dreams with looming lips, he keeps repeating the catchy rule "Küssen verboten!".